 Best cheap treadmills to buy right now

-In our 5-star Domyos Comfort Treadmill T520B review, we praised this cheap treadmill for being a good training tool for both runners and walkers who want a well-priced, small, foldable treadmill for regular indoor workouts at a low intensity.
+In our 5-star review of this treadmill, we praised it for being a good training tool for both runners and walkers who want a well-priced, small, foldable treadmill for regular indoor workouts at a low intensity.

 It features 10 pre-set programmes, each around 30-minutes in length, and adjusts the incline automatically throughout your run to match the programme inclines.
 Of the 10 pre-sets, five are health and five are calorie-burning workouts, which is a solid basic set, and it makes for the perfect treadmill for running regular miles at a slower pace while catching up on a Netflix series.

 Read our full Domyos Comfort Treadmill T520B review